Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

  - OSINT
     - OSINT the picture
     - Identify the device that took the pictures
-    - Find the flag hidden in GitHub hidden in the ComSec website repo
+    - Find the flag hidden in GitHub, hidden in the ComSec website repo
 - Complete the Office Space challenges on CTFd

 ## Go Further